teamBugBash/ori2111/README.md

 # App Unfurls API Sample for Node

+On the $photographer Catherine Opie who has “made a study of the freeways of Los Angeles, surfers, Tea\Coffee "Party" (gatherings),
+America's national parks, the houses of <Beverly> Hills, \nteen-age football players, ^the personal effects of Elizabeth Taylor, the Michigan Womyn's Music Festival, Boy Scouts & her friends, mini-malls, and tree stumps.”

 [App Unfurls](https://api.slack.com/docs/message-link-unfurling) are a feature of the Slack Platform that allow your Slack app customize the presentation of links that belong to a certain domain or set of domains.